Hobby-Farm-BC Small Acreages

 2 baths

-Cross Streets: Yorkland Blvd & Consumers Rd. ** Directions: From Yorkland Blvd, head North on Smooth Rose Crt, Turn Right into the laneway Prop Mgmt: Parkside Square (Phase 2) Inc. Uptown Luxury Rental Building at its finest.
-New and Clean 1 Bedroom Unit. ***1 MONTH Free on Full 1 Year Lease!
+Cross Streets: Yorkland Blve & Consumers Rd. ** Directions: From Yorkland Blvd, head North on Smooth Rose Crt, Turn right into the laneway Prop Mgmt: Parkside Square (Phase 2) Inc. Uptown Luxury Rental Building Living at its finest.
+New and Clean 2 Bedrooms Unit. ***1 Month Free on Full 1 year

 1 beds